shabbir12hasan/flask_app_with_ml_model/README.md

-Introduction:
+### Introduction:
-This project is using a dummy Machine Learning(ML) model and integrating it on top of a Python Flask application.
+This project is demonstrating how we can integrate a Machine Learning(ML) model with a Python Flask application and then deploy the whole application using dockers.
-Also, then dockerizing the Flask application.

-## Procedure to run this app locally:
+### Requirements:
+- Python 3.7
+- Docker installed and set up (Docker has a very detailed documentation, https://docs.docker.com/engine/install/ubuntu/)
+- Virtual env with all project libraries installed

+### Setup:
 1. Create a virtual env
 - python -m venv venv
 2. Activate the virutal env
 - source venv/bin/activate
+3. Install project libraries
+- pip install -r requirements.txt
-3. set flask app with the command
+4. set flask app with the command
 - SET FLASK_APP=test_2.py
-4. Then execute flask
+5. Then execute flask
 - flask run

-## Publishing Flask app via docker
+### Dockerizing Flask app:
-### Docker commnads
+#### Docker commands
-- Navigate to apps folder inside devops to run docker commands
+- Navigate to apps folder inside DevOps to run docker commands

 1. Remove already existing docker image (if any)
 - docker image rm --force stringdetectorml